louisvillager/fireball/readme.md

 ## Update Log

 **Version 1.1**
-(*Still in progress*)
-- Converted vanilla JavaScript to more compact jQuery
+- Converted vanilla JavaScript to jQuery
+- Added fade in and out animation for selected die image
+- Added slide in and out animation for total value

 ---